-Play with Purpose LLC will soon be offering five Play Programs as part of its communication curriculum and a How To program for parents, teachers, and caregivers.
-While each one can be used independently, the five programs are meant to work together to help build vocabulary, object awareness, speech, comprehension, social skills and relational understanding.
+Lynn DeSalvo’s Play with Purpose LLC offers three Play Programs as part of its communication curriculum and a How To program for parents, teachers, and caregivers.
+While each one can be used independently, the three programs are meant to work together to help build vocabulary, object awareness, speech, comprehension, social skills and relational understanding.
 The programs enhance your child’s communication with others.

 If you’d like to be notified when the programs are available, please contact us!

 What’s in the Bag?

 A visual, object-oriented exercise that engages a child’s natural curiosity and helps them to focus on everyday objects.
 One of those objects will further expand on sensory concepts of light, sound, texture, or movement.

 The video clip shows a brief introduction to how the What’s in the Bag program works, using common food items.

 Uses visual language to connect learned objects to photographs, illustrations, and words in books.

 The video clip shows a brief introduction to the Look!
 It’s in a Book! program, following on the theme of food that appeared in the What’s in the Bag? program.

 Uses short video clips – also known as video modeling – to teach children how to use objects and play with them, helping children to interact and develop social skills.